Online Press Kit

 He earned law degrees from New York University School of Law (J.D.
 1974) and Georgetown University Law Center (L.L.M.
 1975).

-Joint Executive Director, National Veterans Legal Services Program
+Of Counsel, National Veterans Legal Services Program

 A member of the Pennsylvania Bar, Abrams began his career in 1975 in the Philadelphia regional office of the Veterans Administration, serving first as an adjudicator and then as a member of the rating board.
 He transferred to the VA’s Central Office in 1977 as legal consultant to the Compensation and Pension (C&P) Service, where he was recognized as an expert in due process.